usernein/phgram-manager/README.md

  * `/upgrade` - check for an update in github

 _NOTE: /add (in reply to file), /get, /del and /zip are obsolete, since you can do it all using the keyboard menu of /list._
+To add a file, you can also just send it without any command (i.e. the bot not expecting anything).
+You'll receive a message listing the paths of files with the same name of the file you sent.
+Click on the wanted path to write the new contents there.

 ### Allowing and disallowing users
-`manager.db` is a SQLite3 database with the following schema:
+`manager.db` is a SQLite3 database with a table `users` using the following schema:
 ```
 CREATE TABLE users (
     key INTEGER PRIMARY KEY AUTOINCREMENT NOT NULL,